npaisley/Bash-DFT-Tools/README.md

 `-E` changes the email notifications are sent to

 ### General Infomation
-The Gaussian 16 run script will be written if it is not found in the same folder as this submission script.
+- The Gaussian 16 run script will be written if it is not found in the same folder as this submission script.
+- 2 GB more memory than is specified in the input file is requested from SLURM.
+This is done because Gaussian typically uses 1 - 2 GB more memory than it is told it has in the input file.
+If more memory than "needed" is not requested than Gaussian will run out of memory and the calculation will error out.

 ### First Run
 When run for the first time a dialg will appear that asks you to input your email.
 This is required for notifications (via email) regarding the status of your calculations.
 Additonally, a file named sg16log will be made in your home directory (/home/\<username\>).
 Inside is a log file containing the values for the wall-time, your email, and information regarding every calculation submitted by this script or the defualt run script.